Should You Quit Your Job While on Maternity Leave?

 Maternity leave is a transformative time.
 During leave from paid employment, moms recover from childbirth and adjust to the challenges and delight of new babies.
 For many moms, maternity leave is also a time to reevaluate their employment status.

-According to the U.S. Census, one out of every five women quits her job either before or shortly after giving birth.
+According to the U.S. Census Bureau one out of every five women quits her job either before or shortly after giving birth.
 There are many reasons to resign during maternity leave.
 A position may no longer feel like a good fit given your growing family.
-Childcare can be a consideration.
+Childcare may be a consideration.
 Or, you may get a job offer during leave.